bbauska/CSS-Notes4Pros/README.md

 ;

-> The browser will attempt to apply the font face \"Consolas\" to the
+> The browser will attempt to apply the font face &quot;Consolas&quot; to the
 > characters within the elements targeted by the above property.
 If this
 > font is not available, or the font does not contain a glyph for the
-> required character, the browser will fall back to \"Courier New,\"
+> required character, the browser will fall back to &quot;Courier New,&quot;
-> and, if necessary, any monospace font on the user\'s computer.
+> and, if necessary, any monospace font on the user&apos;s computer.

 ## Section 15.6: Text Overflow